IS TRONDHEIM WORTH VISTING AND WHAT TO DO WHEN YOU GET THERE.

 In Norway, Trondheim is known as the technology capital of the city.
 There’s a large science and technology university in the city and around 40,000 students buzzing around.

 Trondheim is also home to entrepreneurs and has a vibrant feel about it.
-Recently it has become well known within the food scene in Norway and has many great bars too.
+Recently it has become well known within the food scene in Norway – there are five restaurants in Trondheim on the Michelin guide, including two with Michelin Stars (FAGN & Speilsalen.)
 There are also a number of fun trendy breweries in the city.
-Trondheim is also popular with those who enjoy flea markets and vintage stores.
+Trondheim is popular with those who enjoy flea markets and vintage stores too.

 However, you can also consider cycling around Trondheim.
 The city is known for being super bicycle friendly.
 In Trondheim you can find the world’s only bicycle lift.
 Even if you don’t use it, it’s worth visiting it to see tourists attempt to use it!